anduc146khmt/bake-demo/README.md

 # BAKE WEBSITE
 My first website project about Cake.
-<br/>Sorry, this website don't have responsive version, so you should use computer for the best experience.
+<br/>This website don't have responsive version, so you should use computer for the best experience.
 <br/>Link : https://anduc146khmt.github.io/bake-demo/